juanaltech/webmethodsRestConsumerExample/README.md

 ## Running the example

-Download the entire folder and place it in the *packages* folder in Integration server.
-Then either activate your package or restart Integration Server to be able to see it in Designer.
+Download and the entire *RestConsumerDemo* folder and place it in the *packages* Integration server folder.
+Then either activate your package or restart Integration Server to be able to see the package in Designer.

 Once in Designer, go the the *RestConsumerDemo* package, right click the *restconsumer* service under the *restconsumer* folder and select Run As -> Run Flow Service.